Verlander, Altuve help Astros top Yanks to force ALCS Game 7

 After the Astros got walloped in three games in the Bronx, New York starter Luis Severino kept them off balance early and they didn't get a hit until a single by Carlos Correa with two outs in the fourth.
 Bregman walked to start Houston's fifth before a one-out walk to Evan Gattis.
 McCann got his first hit of the series with his ground-rule double that made it 1-0 after Houston had gone 15 straight innings without scoring.

 Severino walked Springer to load the bases before retiring Josh Reddick.
-Altuve then sent the first pitch of his at-bat sailing just inches over the glove of Frazier, the third baseman, and into left field to make it 3-0 and chase Severino.
+Altuve then sent the first pitch of his at-bat sailing just inches over the glove of Frazier at third base and into left field to make it 3-0 and chase Severino.

 Altuve raised his arms and implored the crowd to get louder as he reached first base, finally breaking out of a rare slump with his first hit since Game 2 of this series.
 The major league batting champion had failed to get a hit in three straight games just one other time this season.
 Altuve is 15 for 37 with seven RBIs and six multi-hit games this postseason.